-German soprano Anna Prohaska makes her Royal Opera debut in the 2013/14 Season as Soeur Constance (Dialogues des Carmélites).
-Prohaska is currently a member of the Berlin State Opera.
+German soprano Anna Prohaska made her Royal Opera debut in 2014 as Soeur Constance (Dialogues des Carmélites).
+She returns in the 2017/18 Season to sing Nannetta (Falstaff).

 Prohaska was born in Bavaria into a family of musicians, and spent her childhood in Vienna and Berlin.
 She studied singing with Norma Sharp and Brenda Mitchell at the Hanns Eisler Hochschule für Musik, Berlin, and in addition studied Lieder with Wolfram Rieger.
-She made her stage debut aged 19 as Flora (The Turn of the Screw) for the Komische Oper Berlin.
-Four years later she joined Berlin State Opera, where her roles have included Poppea (Agrippina), Blonde (Die Entführung aus dem Serail), Susanna (Le nozze di Figaro), Zerlina (Don Giovanni), Despina (Così fan tutte), Pamina (Die Zauberflöte), Oscar (Un ballo in maschera), Sophie (Der Rosenkavalier) and Anne Trulove (The Rake’s Progress).
-Her performances away from Berlin have included Zerlina for La Scala, Milan, Marzelline (Fidelio) and Anne Trulove for Theater an der Wien and Inanna (Widmann’s Babylon) for the Bavarian State Opera and Amanda (Le Grand Macabre) in a semi-staged performance with the Berlin Philharmonic.
+She made her stage debut aged 19 as Flora (The Turn of the Screw) for Komische Oper Berlin.
+She is currently a member of Berlin State Opera, where her roles include Poppea (Agrippina), Blonde (Die Entführung aus dem Serail), Susanna (Le nozze di Figaro), Zerlina (Don Giovanni), Despina (Così fan tutte), Pamina (Die Zauberflöte), Oscar (Un ballo in maschera), Sophie (Der Rosenkavalier) and Anne Trulove (The Rake’s Progress).
+Engagements elsewhere include Zerlina for La Scala, Milan, Marzelline (Fidelio) and Anne Trulove for Theater an der Wien, Inanna (Widmann’s Babylon) for the Bavarian State Opera and Amanda (Le Grand Macabre) in a semi-staged performance with the Berlin Philharmonic.